Upper Murray Football Netball League: Corryong District Association (1904–1906)

 When this new association was formed in June 1904, both Federal FC and Walwa FC were not included in the updated draw for the remainder of the 1904 season.

 The Federal FC relocated from Mount Elliot, Vic to Corryong, Vic.

+The Federal FC went into recess did not compete in any local competition between 1904 and 1908.

 The Khancoban FC relocated from Khancoban, NSW to Towong, Vic in 1904 and became the Towong FC before renaming to Towong Wanderers FC in 1905.

 In April, 1906 the Thougla Football Club was established and formed part of the three team CDFA in 1906.

 Then in 1906 they apparently relocated again to Thougla and became the Thougla FC, this move would result in the club's first premiership success, Thougla 4.6 (30) defeating Corryong 2.8 (20).

-Upper Murray Football Association (1907–1936)
+Upper Murray Football Association (1907–1952)

 In 1907 Cudgewa won the right to challenge the minor premiers, Corryong, in the grand final, but Corryong refused to play because an umpire for the grand final was not sourced from Albury, NSW.

 By 1908, with a re-found form of success, Thowgla FC relocated back to Khancoban, NSW and renamed back to Khancoban FC and were runners-up in 1908, this was to be the last grand final match for the club.
-By 1910 the Corryong FC won its fourth straight premiership; 1907 (tied with Cudgewa FC), 1908, 1909, 1910.
+By 1910 the Corryong FC won its fourth straight premiership; 1907, 1908, 1909, 1910.

 In 1909, both Federal FC and Walwa FC returned to the UMFA after being absent for five season, since 1904.

 From 1912 to 1913 Khancoban FC relocated to Tintaldra, Vic and became known as Tintaldra FC.

 After the 1914 season the premiers of Tallangatta and Mitta Mitta Football Association, Federated Railways (a merged club formed by "Tallangatta FC" & "Tallangatta Valley FC"), traveled to Corryong Park to play the Combined Corryong team of both the Corryong & Federal football club's.
 As reported in the Corryong Courier on Thursday August 20, "The ground was in excellent order, and there was a large attendance of spectators."
 The Final scores were, Combined Corryong 9 goals & 12 behinds, Federated Railways 6 goals & 10 behinds.
 As far as records indicate, excluding Inter-League matches, this is the only time that players from the arch-rival football clubs of Corryong & Federal have played together as one club.